acassen/keepalived/doc/source/software_design.rst

 Netlink Reflector
 =================

 Same as IPVS wrapper.
-Keepalived work with its own network interface representation.
+Keepalived works with its own network interface representation.
 IP address and interface flags are set and monitored through kernel Netlink channel.
 The Netlink messaging sub-system is used for setting VRRP VIPs.
 On the other hand, the Netlink kernel messaging broadcast capability